CloudLabs-MOC/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 ### Estimated Duration: 120 Minutes

+## Overview

 Microsoft Fabric provides an end-to-end platform for data solutions, including real-time data analytics.
 Synapse Real-Time Analytics in Fabric uses a KQL Database to provide table storage and Kusto Query Language (KQL), which is a powerful tool for analyzing data.
 This structure provides an efficient way to find insights and patterns from textual or structured data.
 Moreover, KQL is optimized for data that includes a time series component, such as real-time data from log files or streaming services.
 With Real-Time Analytics, you can focus and scale up your analytics solution while democratizing data for the needs of your entire data organization.

-## Lab Objectives
+## Objectives

-You will be able to complete the following tasks:
+IN this lab, you will be able to complete the following tasks:

 - Task 1: Create a workspace
 - Task 2: Download the file for the KQL database and create a KQL database